Frequently Asked Questions (FAQ)

 NS means 'not specified'.

 We are very happy for you to use the data, and any tabulations or graphic screenshots which support your work.
-Please cite the website address (cancer.sanger.ac.uk) and the paper COSMIC: somatic cancer genetics at high-resolution.
-Thank you.
+Please cite the website address (cancer.sanger.ac.uk) and the paper COSMIC: the Catalogue of Somatic Mutations in Cancer Thank you.

 The Cell Line Project is an in-depth analysis of over a thousand commonly used cancer cell lines, as defined here.
 However, many more cell lines have been examined in the literature for somatic mutations, and they are all recorded in the standard COSMIC database.

 What are Census genes and where is the updated version of the census?